iilegacyyii/iilegacyyii.github.io/_posts/2025-04-16-control-flow-hijacking-via-data-pointers.markdown

 x86_64-w64-mingw32-gcc -fPIC -masm=intel ./stub.c -o stub.exe
 ```

-We can then extract the `stub` function from the executable using a disassembler, for this I used Binary Ninja's `bv.read` api, allowing us to read raw bytes from an address range.
+We can then extract the `stub` function from the executable using a disassembler, for this I used Binary Ninja's `bv.read` API, allowing us to read raw bytes from an address range.

 ```python
 bv.read(0x140001530, 0x1400015e6  - 0x140001530 + 1).hex()